kbooten/stylevise/readme.md

 ***

 A web-based version can be tested [here](https://stylevise.herokuapp.com/).
-(It is a bit slow to load.)
+(It is a bit slow to load, and there can be some annoying lag---something I hope to fix.)
 However, I prefer the command line interface version, also in this repository.
 To interact with STYLE🗜VISE via the command line:

     python Stylevise.py